The NETINVET network

 One year later, the network continues to expand thanks to the Euro Trans Log project, coordinated by AFT (French association for the development of vocational training in transport and logistics), aiming to enable and facilitate learner mobility at level 5 of the European Qualifications Framework (EQF) in the Transport and Logistics sector in Europe.
 The creation and the implementation of shared references allowed for mutual recognition of national professional qualifications by applying an approach identical to that used for the two previous projects.

-The number of members has been constantly increasing and the network is currently composed of more than hundred schools and training centres from 13 European countries (Belgium, Croatia, Finland, France, Germany, Italy, Lithuania, Netherlands, Poland, Portugal, Romania, Spain and the UK - Northern Ireland), conducting over 600 mobility operations a year within the NETINVET network.
+The number of members has been constantly increasing and the network is currently composed of more than hundred schools and training centres from 10 European countries (Belgium, Croatia, Finland, France, Germany, Italy, Netherlands, Portugal, Romania, Spain), conducting over 600 mobility operations a year within the NETINVET network.
 Moreover, this latter is actively supported by four professional organisations: CGI, AFT, S-BB (Samenwerkingsorganisatie Beroepsonderwijs Bedrijfsleven, Netherlands) and CPV (Centro Produttività Veneto, Italy).

 Encourage recognised mobility in Europe

 By integrating the ECVET process (European Credit system for Vocational Education and Training), NETINVET favours and encourages recognised mobility.
 The implementation of shared references, integrated and approved by the network members, enables the transfer and validation of units of learning outcomes accomplished within the framework of academic mobility and/or a work placement abroad.
 Thus, the learner will not need to validate the knowledge and the skills acquired during his/her mobility experience a second time.